 This step should not be overlooked and should be seriously considered.

 The Schapendoes is a medium-sized purebred and is part of the herding group.
 It has a light built, a long coat and is known for its speed, mobility, and endurance.

 Affectionate, warm and usually in high spirits, it makes an adequate family dog if properly socialized at a young age.

 To assist in making a buying decision that you can live with today and tomorrow, this article contains relevant and useful information about this breed.

 Whether you are searching for a Schapendoes, or any other type of breed, equipping yourself with the proper information can go a long way in making sure you pick the right breed for yourself.

 Schapendoes – Before You Buy…

-Since it is a decision which will most likely affect at least the next decade of your life, deciding on a particular dog breed to purchase and take home is something which should be taken very seriously.
+Since it is a decision that will most likely affect at least the next decade of your life, deciding on a particular dog breed to purchase and take home is something that should be taken very seriously.